DefGuard/docs/help/desktop-client.md

 Our desktop client has **bundled** official WireGuard client - as we use **wg.exe** to manage the WireGuard tunnels.

 {% hint style="warning" %}
-If you have the official WireGuard client installed - defguard client installation may fail.
+If you have the official WireGuard client installed - Defguard client installation may fail.
 {% endhint %}

 ## MacOS